You have an admission decision, now what?

 Students should review all their letters on their MAP@Berkeley portal.
 This includes the general notification letter, the Conditions of Admissions, Frequently Asked Questions, and other important information.

-Students will also have an Undergraduate Admissions Update Form where they can inform us of any changes to their academic plan or if they will not be meeting their conditions of admissions.
+Students will also have an Undergraduate Admissions Update Form where they can inform us of any changes to their academic plan or if they will not be meeting their conditions of admission.
 Please remind your students to keep checking the same email address that they used to apply, even after they create a Berkeley account.

 Regents’ and Chancellor’s Scholarship Candidates